Yue-ZHAO/MWDET_Project/README.md

 ## Scripts

 For the data processing and mind-wandering prediction, we have [3 scripts](https://github.com/Yue-ZHAO/MWDET_Project/tree/master/Scripts) in following.
 Two scripts in Python are written as Jupyter notebooks.
-The scripts in R contains several functions for data preprocessing, in which the saccade detection is based on a R package named [Saccades](https://github.com/tmalsburg/saccades)
+The scripts in R contains several functions for data preprocessing, in which the saccade detection is based on an R package named [Saccades](https://github.com/tmalsburg/saccades)

 1. Scripts 01 (in Python) for feature extraction and mind-wandering prediction based on Tobii data.
 2. Scripts 02 (in R) for saccade detection based on WebGazer data (detection algorithm is based on [2])
 3. Scripts 03 (in Python) for feature extraction and mind-wandering prediction based on WebGazer data preprocessed in 2.

-Due to the randomazation of the techniques SMOTE [3], which is leveraged in our scripts for unbalanced data, the prediction results might be slightly different in each runs.
+Due to the randomization of the techniques SMOTE [3], which is used in our scripts for unbalanced data, the prediction results might be slightly different in each runs.

 ## Reference
 [1] Papoutsaki, Alexandra, et al. "WebGazer: scalable webcam eye tracking using user interactions."
 IJCAI, 2016.